ginpei/devtools-z-index/README.md

 - Ability to update z-index for preview, like DevTools Style sub-pane
 - Set better icon somehow

+## Dev

+### Development for Chrome

+1. Open Extensions page
+   1. `chrome://extensions/`
+2. Turn on "Developer mode" switch at the top right
+3. Press "Load unpacked" button
+4. Select `extension/` directory on this project
+5. Modify code and resources, press a reload button in the Extensions page

+### Publish

+1. Make sure `zip` is installed
+   1. `apt install zip` for WSL
+2. Run `npm run build`
+3. You will get a file `extension.zip` in the project root directory
+4. TODO

 ## License

 - MIT